How can organisations tackle the ever-increasing importance of ESG?

 Social Shareholder Activism

 Social factors such as supply chain, labour relations and health and safety issues have also historically been well considered as well as being recently amplified by COVID-19.
 Alongside a steady focus on this, the objectives of investors have further been impacted by the diversity and inclusion issues raised by the Black Lives Matter and MeToo movements.
 From January to April this year, over 20 US-based companies have faced shareholder activism over diversity issues; the same is only likely to follow in Europe.
+Learn more about shareholder activism issues in Europe.

 Objectives of Investors: G For Governance